Rugby league in the Northern Territory: Representative fixtures

-The Northern Territory team play in the Affiliated States Championship along with the other three affiliated states (South Australia, Victoria and Western Australia) plus the Australian Police and Australian Defence Force.
+The Northern Territory team play in the Affiliated States Championship along with the other three affiliated states (South Australia, Victoria, Tasmania and Western Australia) plus the Australian Police and Australian Defence Force.
 They won the title in 2004.

 The Northern Territory competed in the Amco Cup in 1977, 1978 and 1987.

 The Northern Territory competed in the 1977 Pacific Cup.
 The team had little success, winning only one of their four games.
 The team finished at fourth out of fifth position on the ladder.
 1977 was the only time the Northern Territory made an appearance in the Pacific Cup.